Logo close icon

 Sign up now to receive more information about studying at Middlesex University London.

-To begin with the course arms you with various theories and contemporary methods that give you the basis of knowledge in developing a business plan, applying financial management tools, valuing a venture, and measuring financial performance to start.
-Moving on you will explore issues of project management, business networks, product development, and international entrepreneurship and its contributions to the global economy.
-With this knowledge you’ll be able to develop social capital, create effective marketing strategies, and manage projects.
+In the following months, you will explore issues of project management, business networks, product development, and international entrepreneurship and its contributions to the global economy.
+With this knowledge, you’ll be able to develop social capital, create effective marketing strategies, and manage projects.

 • Modules